iotaledger/integration-services/documentation/docs/examples/delete-users.md

 ---
 image: /img/integration-services/logo/integration_services.png
-description: The example-3 script authenticates an Integration Service client to manage Identities using the Admin identity created in example-0 and then creates a new identity, removes it from Integration Services, verifies that the identity still exists on the Tangle.
+description: The example-3 script authenticates an Integration Service client to manage Identities using the Admin identity created in example-0 and then creates a new identity, removes it from Integration Services, and verifies that the identity still exists on the Tangle.
 keywords:
 - delete users
 - retrieve identity from tangle